yogeshmpandey/yogeshmpandey.github.io/_posts/2017-01-09-Solo-Cycling-Gurgaon-t0-Faridabad.md

 It was the first weekend of the year.
 I woke up at around 6am.
 It was Raining Outside and temperature was very low.
-Kareri lake trek starts from Kareri Village.
-Regular buses ply from Dharamshala to Ghera.
-From Ghera one needs a Taxi to Kareri village.